gpuweb/gpuweb/design/ShaderLanguageFAQ.md

     sequence, selection (if/else), and repetition (looping).
 *   It can be faithfully and simply converted to and from SPIR-V “Shader” modules that only use GPU features available in WebGPU.
+*   With reasonable effort, it can be faithfully converted to other shading languages such as HLSL and Metal Shading Language.

 The W3C WebGPU community group agreed to this direction during the February 2020 face-to-face meeting in Redmond.